-The Company provides subscriptions to its Video Experience Cloud, which powers live, real-time, and on-demand video experiences.
+The Company provides subscriptions and post-contract services ("PCS") to its Video Experience Cloud, which powers live, real-time, and on-demand video experiences.
 The Company provides access to its platform either as a cloud-based service ("SaaS" or "PaaS") or, less commonly, as a license to software installed on the customer's premises ("On-Prem") all together defined as subscriptions in the statement of operations.